hunterh37/DicyaninHandTracking/README.md

 # HandTracking

-A Swift package for hand tracking and gesture recognition in visionOS applications.
+A Swift package for hand tracking and interactions with objects in visionOS applications.

 ## Overview